Want to eat better, save money, and meet your budget? Learn these 5 ways to save money cooking at home.

-So, instead of spending five times as much as you should, try these tips and learn how to save money cooking at home:
+So, instead of spending five times as much as you should, try these ways to save money cooking at home:

 1. Cook what you have.